Olympus E-M1 II Comparison Review

 The Olympus OM-D E-M1 Mark II is a mirrorless interchangeable lens camera that was officially introduced in September 2016 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

-The Olympus E-M1 II has a Camera Elo of 3056.
+Is the Olympus E-M1 II a good camera?
+The E-M1 II has a Camera Elo of 3064.
 This very strong rating puts it among the elite group of camera grand masters.
 The E-M1 II ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-M1 II falls among the top 10 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-M1 II ranks among the top 10 percent.